viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 sequence where zero always represents the last element, one represents the second-last element, two represents the third-last element and so on.

+This method has 2 overloads.

+### DistinctBy

+Returns all distinct elements of the given source, where "distinctness" is determined via a projection and the default equality comparer for the projected type.

+This method has 2 overloads.

 ### EndsWith

 Determines whether the end of the first sequence is equivalent to the second